|

 suggests that a decrease in brain matter is not a necessary consequence of

+aging.
 Body and brain weight.
 Variation in brain weight is associated with

 body weight among all animals studied.
 This correlation exists, both within